TheresaLui/SelfHelpContent_v2/articles/microsoft.migrate/azuremigrate-migrate-machines.md

 ### **What are the target replication regions for migrating to Azure Government?**

-Target regions for Azure Government are: US DoD Central, US DoD East, US Gov Arizona, US Gov Iowa, US Gov Texas, US Gov Virginia.
+Target regions for Azure Government are US DoD Central, US DoD East, US Gov Arizona, US Gov Iowa, US Gov Texas, US Gov Virginia.